BryantIT/angular-concepts-readme/README.md

 ## Data-binding

-Data-binding is the concept that allows us to easily keep our view and model synchronised without having to write excessive amounts of code whenever we would like to update either.
+Data-binding is the concept that allows us to easily keep our view and model synchronized without having to write excessive amounts of code whenever we would like to update either one.
 This comes in two formats - one-way and two-way data-binding.

 ### One-way data-binding